a-sit-plus/wallet-issuing-backend/README.md

 Options for revocation lists for Verifiable Credentials under `backend.revocation-list`:
  - `lifetime` to set the lifetime of a single revocation list, i.e. the validity of the Verifiable Credential which represents the revocation list for other credentials, defaults to `P7D`, i.e. 7 days.
+ - `regular-write-timeout` to set the timeout after which a revocation list shall be written again, defaults to `P5D`, i.e. 5 days.
+ - `dirty-check-rate` to set the rate at which the service shall check for dirty (i.e. where a credential has been revoked) revocation lists that need to be written, defaults to `PT10M`, i.e. 10 minutes.
+ - `regular-check-rate` to set the rate at which the service shall check for outdated revocation lists (see `regular-write-timeout`) that need to be written, defaults to `PT24H`, i.e. 24 hours.

 Alternative configuration for the device binding authentication (i.e. the validation of the ext. nonce provided by the Wallet App):